phloxcorp/capacitor-portone/README.md

 # capacitor-portone

-Capacitor plugin for PortOne (formerly iamport) identity verification on Android and iOS.
+Capacitor plugin for PortOne (formerly iamport) identity verification on Android, iOS, and Web.

 ## Install